itoro-michael/fastapi_classifier/README.md

 ## Getting Started

-To run project run the command:
+To run project use the command:

 `uvicorn main:app --host=localhost --port=5000`